 Also on the shortlist is Kenyan writer Idza Luhumyo for her Short Story Day Africa-winning story published by catalyst press.
 Luhumyo follows in the footsteps of Okwiri Oduor who won the SSDA Prize in 2013 and went on to win the Caine Prize for the same story the following year.

 The winner of the 2022 Caine Prize will receive a cash award of £10,000.
 The rest of the finalists will receive £500.

-See the finalists and their stories below.
-(Find author bios further down).
+See the finalists and links to their stories below.
+Read reviews of the stories here.
+And find author bios further down.